 Finally, in an effort to make sure we considered data reflecting student demand and labor demand in Pennsylvania and its nearest neighboring states, we also considered student demand and labor demand projections for program areas by six-digit CIP provided by Hanover Research.
 These projections pertain to the "Mid-East" region of the United States, including Delaware (DE), the District of Columbia (DC), Maryland (MD), New Jersey (NJ), New York (NY), and Pennsylvania - in other words, the integrated university's in-state recruitment region (PA) and the contiguous states from which we draw the majority of our out-of-state students (NY, NJ, DE, and MD).
-Our highest-enrolled disciplinary fields, the disciplinary fields with the highest Pennsylvania (PA) workforce area demand, and our degree programs with the highest student demand and the highest labor demand in the Mid-East region of the United States.
+Our highest-enrolled disciplinary fields, the disciplinary fields with the highest Pennsylvania (PA) workforce area demand, and our degree programs with the highest combined enrollments - all presented in the tables above - align well with the six-digit program areas with the highest student demand and the highest labor demand in the Mid-East region of the United States.
 Such data is useful in helping us identify growth opportunities in existing program areas as well as opportunities for launching new programs to meet growing demand in other areas.

-Bachelor's-Level Program Areas with Projected High Growth by Six-Digit CIP: Mid-East Region (DE DC MD NJ NY PA) Note: Table is sorted by 2026 Projected Labor Demand column CIP Code and Title Student Demand Labor Demand 2026 Projected Labor Demand Projected Numeric Change from 2016 Projected % Growth from 2016 52.0101 and 52.0201 Business/Commerce, General and Business Admin./Management High Growth High Growth 1,061,520 92,680 10% 52.0801 Finance, General High Growth High Growth 824,850 80,780 11% 51.3818 Nursing Practice High Growth High Growth 660,120 91,610 16% 51.3801, 51.3808, and 51.3899 Registered Nursing/Registered Nurse; Nursing Science; Nursing Admin., etc. High Growth High Growth 578,950 78,400 16% 11.0701 Computer Science High Growth High Growth 536,990 66,270 14%
+Bachelor's-Level Program Areas with Projected High Growth by Six-Digit CIP: Mid-East Region (DE DC MD NJ NY PA) Note: Table is sorted by 2026 Projected Labor Demand column

+CIP Code and Title Student Demand Labor Demand 2026 Projected Labor Demand Projected Numeric Change from 2016 Projected % Growth from 2016 52.0101 and 52.0201 Business/Commerce, General and Business Admin./Management High Growth High Growth 1,061,520 92,680 10% 52.0801 Finance, General High Growth High Growth 824,850 80,780 11% 51.3818 Nursing Practice High Growth High Growth 660,120 91,610 16% 51.3801, 51.3808, and 51.3899 Registered Nursing/Registered Nurse; Nursing Science; Nursing Admin., etc. High Growth High Growth 578,950 78,400 16% 11.0701 Computer Science High Growth High Growth 536,990 66,270 14%